fauresystems/mqtt-observer/README.md

 	 - to filter out some messages starting with specific strings
 	 - to display fool topic or extracted correspondent
 - Modify topic syntax regex to extract which correspondent send or receive messages.
-- Identify forgotten topics with remaining wills, and select wills to reset.
+- Clean wills: identify forgotten topics with remaining wills, and select wills to reset.
 - Save server and observation settings as sessions, to retrieve further.

 ## Getting Started